himmAllRight/ryMoney/README.md

                  account.
     dueDate    - The date the budget item needs to be paid.

+    * Budgets can also be used in order to keep track of credit cards.
+      Currently, there are a few methods that can be used to pay a credit, but credit cards are still setup through a Budget.
+Futures plans will have credit cards be their own entity.

 Budget List - An object that holds all of the budget items and contains the
               functions to handle the all of the budget items.